Boundary-value problems of functional differential equations with state-dependent delays: Introduction

-The analysis of \citet{andoSIAM2020} leaves the question open how necessary special treatment of the unknown period $T$ is (a finite-dimensional part of the unknowns of the problem), or if convergence of numerical discretization for periodic BVPs can be proved without assuming Fr{\'e}chet differentiability of the right-hand side.
-The review by \citet{HKWW06} points to the appropriate generalized differentiability properties that are satisfied by the nonlinearities occuring in FDEs.
-As one can see in the right-hand side \eqref{intro:Gts:ex} of example \eqref{intro:dde:ex:rescaled} and its derivative \eqref{intro:DG:ex}, nonlinearities in FDEs are Fr{\'e}chet differentiable $\ell$ times with respect to their arguments $y$ and $p$ only if $y\in C^\ell$.
+The analysis of \cite{andoSIAM2020} leaves the question open how necessary special treatment of the unknown period $T$ is (a finite-dimensional part of the unknowns of the problem), or if convergence of numerical discretization for periodic BVPs can be proved without assuming continuous differentiability of the right-hand side (also referred to as \emph{Fr{\'e}chet differentiability} in, e.g., \citep{ampr95}) .
+The review by \cite{HKWW06} points to the appropriate generalized differentiability properties that are satisfied by the nonlinearities occuring in FDEs.
+As one can see in the right-hand side \eqref{intro:Gts:ex} and its derivative \eqref{intro:DG:ex}, nonlinearities in FDEs are differentiable $\ell$ times with respect to their arguments $y$ and $p$ only if $y\in C^\ell$.
 In \eqref{intro:DG:ex} we also see that, while the derivative depends on $y'$, it does not depend on $(\delta^y)'$.
 We use this property of restricted differentiability (we call it \emph{mild} in Definition~\ref{def:mild}) to prove our central convergence result for discretizations of embedded periodic BVPs of FDEs.
+In particular, our main result is the error estimate $O(L^{-\min\{\ell_{\max},m\}})$ for right-hand sides which are mildly differentiable to order $\ell_{\max}$, where $m$ is the fixed degree of the approximating piecewise polynomials and $L$ is the increasing size of the mesh.